 Remote learning may conjure images of late-night infomercials, but the reality is quite the opposite.
 Adult learners can pursue their passion at any one of National University’s four professional schools: the School of Business and Management, School of Engineering and Computing, School of Health and Human Services, or School of Professional Studies.
 Or, they may prefer to attend one of National University’s two colleges — the Sanford College of Education and College of Letters and Sciences.
 It is possible to complete an associate’s, bachelor’s, or master’s degree with 70 options available to earn online.
 The school also offers a variety of certificate programs in in-demand fields, including healthcare, education, law, and business.

-Founded in 1971 by retired US Navy Lieutenant Commander David Chigos, National University remains faithful to its military roots, offering military tuition discounts and scholarships to those who are serving or have served, as well as their dependents.
+Founded in 1971 by retired US Navy Captain David Chigos, National University remains faithful to its military roots, offering military tuition discounts and scholarships to those who are serving or have served, as well as their dependents.
 Thirty percent of the school’s 30,000 students each year are active-duty servicemembers and veterans.
 Still, the student body is a diverse one, with students from across the U.S. and around the globe.

 Students can work on their course programs on their own schedule from whatever location is convenient.
 Flexible monthly starts and accelerated four-week formats bring commencement even closer to reality, without sacrificing the high-quality academic rigor once reserved for the traditional campus experience.